Marcrockhat/imprintia/README.md

 	#tail here is to grap all the line except the header"
 	tail -n +2 Acomsnp.csv | awk '{print $2 ":" $3 "-" $3}' > query.txt

-## Call the RNA count.
-First, after the SNP number extraction using  bashrun.sh:
+## RNA Reads Parentaging and Quantification

-This process is to quantify RNA reads based on their parental origins.
+This process is to quantify RNA reads based on their parental origin and can be done by invoking bashrun.sh.
 Command example:

 	nohup ./bashrun.sh query2.txt cr48x75.rep1.sorted.rmdup.rg.bam crub.chrom.sizes Cr48xCr75r2.csv &